 Dunwell is no rookie when it comes to ERP for construction companies.
 He's been involved in the industry for more than 30 years, according to WTG Webinars, participating in projects that have spanned the globe.

-If his responses are any indication, Fulton Hogan is far from the only construction company to have gravitated toward ERP solutions to assist with a major project.
+If his responses are any indication, Fulton Hogan is far from the only company to have gravitated toward an ERP system for construction companies to assist with a major project.

 Dunwell told the news source that he's helped with between 20 and 30 construction projects in the past five years alone, and "they have all included ERP."

-Sheldon Needle, president and founder of CTS Since, detailed the history of ERP solutions in the construction industry in a recent column.
+Sheldon Needle, president and founder of CTS Since, detailed the history of ERP solutions for construction companies in a recent column.
 In the past, he noted that this sector "has been more fragmented in its approach," as different departments tended to work independently from one another.

 Not surprisingly, this led to a number of complications: poor communication and collaboration, more than one version of the truth, increased error and delays, and so on and so forth.